HEPATITIS C FACTS & STATISTICS

 The Hepatitis C virus is transmitted through direct blood-to-blood contact.

-Hepatitis C is the leading cause of death from liver disease in the U.S.
+Hepatitis C is one of the leading cause of death from liver disease in the U.S.

 It accounts for an estimated one third of cases of primary liver cancer, and is the leading cause of end stage liver disease in the U.S. The incidence of these life-threatening conditions is increasing rapidly and will continue to increase as undiagnosed and untreated Hepatitis C patients age.

-Hepatitis C is the leading cause of liver transplants in the U.S.
+Hepatitis C is a leading cause of liver transplants in the U.S.

 The need for liver transplants is increasing and is expected to continue to increase steadily for the next two decades unless increased screening and diagnosis and improved treatment for Hepatitis C are implemented.
 The average cost of a liver transplant in the U.S. is over $523,000.